Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 This is a limesurvey plugin to create a downloadable pdf after a respondent completes a survey and show this content in the completed page.

 Because as far as I know, there is no option for a plugin to add functionality to the backend (ie It's not possible to create buttons with surveyspecific options, except for coding into the core, which would be erased after each update), this plugin uses markerquestions to configure.
 This way you can make use of conditional logic provided by limesurvey's expression manager.
 These markerquestions are of type 'equation type'.
 You also have to provide templates (html/javascript/css) and upload them to a folder.
-In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen, no double handlebars because I don't want to conflict with Angular templates (Angular uses double handlebars as placeholders)).
+In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen).

 ### Important